catalyst-cloud/catalystcloud-docs/source/alarm-service/autohealing-example.rst

 .. note::

-    In case of any ``CREATE_FAILED`` statuses you can interrogate the stack for the error reasons with the command below.
+    A common reason for resources failing to be created is due to quota limits being exceeded.
+In case of any ``CREATE_FAILED`` statuses you can interrogate heat for the reasons why with the following command.

     .. code-block:: bash

         $ openstack stack failures list autohealing-stack

-    A common reason for resources failing to be created is due to quotas being exceeded while attempting to create the stack.
     Address any actionable error messages then delete the stack and try again.

 Assign the physical_resource_id's of ``loadbalancer_pool`` and
 ``autoscaling_group`` to variables for convenience.
 We'll need to refer to them